-A breadcrumb navigation allow users to know where they are in a hierarchical structure and navigate back to higher-level pages in the hierarchy.
-Also, the breadcrumbs can reduce the number of actions a user need to perform in order to navigate back.
+A breadcrumb navigation or breadcrumbs allows users to know where they are in a hierarchical structure and navigate back to higher-level pages in the hierarchy.
+Also, the breadcrumb navigation can reduce the number of actions a user needs to perform in order to navigate back.

-So, to keep it simple, if you have a website with lot of pages and sub-levels, in order to increase usability, you need to use breadcrumbs.
-Having said that, today you’ll learn how to create your own cool CSS3 breadcrumbs.
+To keep it simple, if you have a website with a lot of pages and sub-levels, in order to increase the usability for your content, you need to use breadcrumbs.

 Tha markup is simple and minimal, based on an unordered list.

 First, let’s add a mini CSS reset for our unordered lists:

 Secondly, I’d like to add that all the breadcrumbs I made for this tutorial are using CSS pseudo-elements.
 I bet there’s no need to specify what pseudo-elements are and howcooltheyare.